thober35/SmileyRating/README.md

 # Smiley Rating

+Forked comment:
+this repo has 7 smileys instead of 5. removed the middle line (separator). removed smiley labels.

 SmileyRating is a simple rating bar for android.
 It displays animated smileys as rating icon.
   - Drawn completely using android canvas
   - Inspired by [Bill Labus](https://dribbble.com/shots/2790473-Feedback)